DenuxPlays/movie-web-aio/README.md

 - `--backend`: This flag starts the Docker Compose with the backend service.

-- `--static`: This flag starts the Docker Compose with the mw service.
+- `--mw`: This flag starts the Docker Compose with the mw service.
 Use this if you just want to host the static site.

 - `--proxy`: This flag starts the Docker Compose with the proxy service.